mratsim/Arraymancer/README.md

 # Arraymancer - A n-dimensional tensor (ndarray) library.

 Arraymancer is a tensor (N-dimensional array) project in Nim.
-The main focus is providing a fast and ergonomic CPU, Cuda and OpenCL ndarray library on which to build a scientific computing and in particular a deep learning ecosystem.
+The main focus is providing a fast and ergonomic CPU, Cuda and OpenCL ndarray library on which to build a scientific computing ecosystem.

-The library is inspired by Numpy and PyTorch.
-The library provides ergonomics very similar to Numpy, Julia and Matlab but is fully parallel and significantly faster than those libraries.
-It is also faster than C-based Torch.
+The library is inspired by Numpy and PyTorch and targets the following use-cases:
+  - N-dimensional arrays (tensors) for numerical computing
+  - machine learning algorithms (~Scikit-learn, like least squares solvers, PCA and dimensionality reduction, classifiers, regressors and clustering algorithms, cross-validation).
+(Note that dataframes are not supported)
+  - deep learning

+The ndarray component can be used without the machine learning and deep learning component.
+It can also use Cuda and OpenCL backend.

 Note: While Nim is compiled and does not offer an interactive REPL yet (like Jupyter), it allows much faster prototyping than C++ due to extremely fast compilation times.
 Arraymancer compiles in about 5 seconds on my dual-core MacBook.